Alcest / Les Discrets

-Alcest / Les Discrets (or Les Discrets / Alcest) is a split EP by French shoegazing bands Alcest and Les Discrets, released on November 30, 2009, by Prophecy Productions.
+Alcest / Les Discrets (or Les Discrets / Alcest) is a split EP by French shoegaze bands Alcest and Les Discrets, released on November 30, 2009, by Prophecy Productions.

 This is the release debut of Les Discrets; its leader Fursy Teyssier have previously worked with Alcest leader Neige numerous times, either as musician or cover artist.
 It is the first Alcest work of to feature drummer Winterhalter, although he only performed on Les Discrets' songs; he would join Alcest later the same year.